Drarig29/brackets-viewer.js/README.md

 <script type="text/javascript" src="https://cdn.jsdelivr.net/gh/Drarig29/brackets-viewer.js@master/dist/brackets-viewer.min.js"></script>
 ```

-Now, you can use it with data generated using [brackets-manager](https://github.com/Drarig29/brackets-manager.js) just like in the `/demo` folder.
+Now, you can use it with data generated using [brackets-manager](https://github.com/Drarig29/brackets-manager.js).

 To quickly test, you can use `json-server`: